If you're getting calls or text messages that you consider to be nuisances or scams, find out what you can do.

 - Make notes on whether the caller is male or female, their age, any accent or if there's any background noise.

 - Make a list of people you know who may be making the calls.

 - Consider making your telephone number unavailable through directory services (018).

 If the bullying persists

-- Contact us on Live Chat to report the bullying and we'll be able to get our investigation team involved.
-Use Live Chat now
+- Contact us on Live Chat to report the bullying, and we'll be able to get the Spark Call Investigation Team involved.
+Their contact hours are 8am to 6.30pm, Monday to Friday.
+Use Live Chat

 - Report severe bullying, especially if the bully is threatening to harm, to the police.